The last five women’s Grand Slams have now been won by five different players. Good luck trying to predict who triumphs at the French Open.

 There is at least a chance for Austria’s Dominic Thiem to gate-crash the “Big Three” on Sunday when he plays Djokovic in the men’s Melbourne final.

-Williams will once more be chasing a record-equalling 24th Grand Slam title, but it is her least-favourite surface.
+Williams will once more be chasing a record-equalling 24th Grand Slam title, but it is her least-favorite surface.
 She may need to wait until Wimbledon if she is to equal Margaret Court’s record for career Slam titles.

 Defending champion Barty and former winners Halep and Muguruza will be expected to challenge at Roland Garros.
 Now add Kenin to the mix.
 Osaka has never been past round three.

-Or could it be another Jelena Ostapenko, the then-47th ranked Latvian who — much like Kenin — came out of left field to win in 2017?
+Or could it be another Jelena Ostapenko, the then-47th-ranked Latvian who — much like Kenin — came out of left field to win in 2017?
 She has lifted one title since.

-Some argue that, Williams aside, it shows up the weakness of women’s tennis.
+Some argue that Williams aside, it shows up the weakness of women’s tennis.
 British coach Nigel Sears believes the opposite.